nerdschoolbergen/react/exercise-4/README.md

-# Exercise 4 - State
+# Exercise 4 - Component state
 In the previous exercise, we setup the UI components of our React application - however it does not yet do much.
 We need some kind of way to handle the state of the application.

 ## In this exercise you will learn: